Chairzard/WP-Fonts/README.md

 **A:** I just used references or puns that came to mind, most of the time.

 **Q: Why are the Italic/Bold/Bold Italic files missing?**
-**A:** Font styles will be missing when the original font lacks them.
+**A:** Font styles will be missing when the original font lacks them (or, in very rare cases, because those style files have severe issues).
 I try to favor fonts that include all four styles, but oftentimes I liked the base font enough to include it anyway and deal with KOReader applying a fake oblique and/or bold effect when needed.
 Your ereader/app will probably fake these effects if they’re missing (The only exception I’m aware of is Kindle, which won’t properly render Bold Italic if you are missing the Bold Italic File but have regular Bold and Italic; in that case, delete/don’t use the Bold file at all).

 **Q: (Insert font here from the collection) just released an updated version with true small-caps!**
 **A:** Please let me know if this happens and update your ereader/computer with the official files.
 I will retire the customized version in that case.
-Real small-caps always look better than fake, scaled-down ones.
+Real small-caps always look better than fake, scaled-down ones!

 ## How to create your own fake small caps in FontForge: